The Wang Report

 Plainspoken, weighted, warm.

 Gillingham, North Dorset, 1972.
 Father a dairy farmer; mother a primary school teacher and eventually headmistress.
 Tenant-farming family back to at least the 1700s in the Blackmore Vale.
 Bristol geography and economics, then LSE environmental economics.
-Lloyd's of London catastrophe modeling team 1997-2004 on Asian typhoon and earthquake books.
+The London catastrophe-insurance market 1997-2004 on Asian typhoon and earthquake books.
 Hong Kong from 2004 for a regional reinsurance firm; left reinsurance in 2011 to write.
-The Economist climate and risk pages 2011-2018, regional weekly 2018-2024.
+A global current-affairs weekly's climate and risk pages 2011-2018, regional weekly 2018-2024.
 Wang Report 2025.
 Married to a HK Chinese paediatric oncologist; two sons.
 Lives in Sai Kung.
 Volunteers Saturday mornings at a Sham Shui Po NGO.

 Beat: APAC climate as physical and financial system, typhoon and flood risk, the protection gap, sustainability-linked insurance, supply-chain physical exposure, mainland sustainability disclosure, sovereign-wealth and family-office climate adaptation portfolios.